hydrusbeta/hay_say_ui/Readme.md

     #           count: all
     #           capabilities: [gpu]
 ```
-Next, delete the Docker image for so-vits-svc 3.0 to free disk space.
-Open a command prompt or terminal and
+Next, delete both the Docker contain and Docker image for so-vits-svc 3.0 to free disk space.
+Open a command prompt or
-execute the following command to list all containers:
+terminal and execute the following command to list all containers:
 ```commandline
 docker container ls -a
 ```